-50. Accommodation fees for Royal Holloway halls of residence are invoiced annually and payable termly in advance, usually in the first week of the billing period to which they relate.
-Due dates for payment are available in the Accommodation Contract and from the invoice found on the Money tab of Campus Connect.

-51. Students who have previously defaulted on accommodation fee payments may be refused a further allocation to Royal Holloway halls of residence.

-52. Consideration will only be given to the refund of accommodation fees when a room move has been approved and agreed as per the Accommodation Policy https://www.royalholloway.ac.uk/studyhere/accommodation/fees-and-policies/home.aspx

-53. Monthly accommodation fee arrangements are not normally permitted.
+- 49. Accommodation fees for Royal Holloway halls of residence are invoiced annually and payable termly in advance, usually in the first week of the billing period to which they relate.
+Due dates for payment are available in the Accommodation Contract and from the invoice found on the Money tab of Campus Connect. - 50.
+Students who have previously defaulted on accommodation fee payments may be refused a further allocation to Royal Holloway halls of residence. - 51.
+Consideration will only be given to the refund of accommodation fees when a room move has been approved and agreed as per the Accommodation Policy.
+View the policy here - 52.
+Monthly accommodation fee arrangements are not normally permitted.
 Students struggling to meet accommodation fee obligations should contact the Student Fees Office to discuss repayment options.